- About Us

 - Contact Us

 The United States government has a responsibility to protect the lives of service members and their families.
-Military bases not only house equipment, but also contain military personnel, their families, and workers.
-People who live on military bases expect a safe environment with basic housing, subsistence, and other essential amenities.
+People who live on military bases expect a safe environment with basic housing, food, and other essential amenities.
 A military base should offer a decent quality of life for service members, dependents, and anyone else stationed there, but some bases have reportedly harmed occupants.
 For decades, individuals at the Camp Lejeune military base in North Carolina used chemically contaminated water that allegedly caused several severe illnesses and adverse health effects.
-Lawsuits allege that the military knew about the toxic water, but failed to intervene to fix the issue.
+Lawsuits allege that the military knew about the toxic water but failed to intervene to fix the issue.
 Reach out today to speak with one of our attorneys to learn about how a Camp Lejeune water contamination lawsuit can benefit you.

 Our law firm is currently handling lawsuits on behalf of individuals who were exposed to contaminated water at the United States Marine Corps Base Camp Lejeune in North Carolina.
-Prolonged consumption and use of toxic water at the military base have resulted in serious diseases and health conditions.
+Prolonged consumption and use of toxic water at the military base may have resulted in serious diseases and health conditions.
 Call (888) 525-3529 or fill out the free case evaluation form on this page today to speak with a Camp Lejeune water contamination lawyer at our firm.

-Camp Lejeune military base in North Carolina suffered water contamination issues from 1953 to 1987.
-Marines, families of those serving, and workers in Camp Lejeune were exposed to highly toxic chemicals in the water supply for three decades.
+The Camp Lejeune military base in North Carolina suffered water contamination issues from 1953 to 1987.
+Marines, families of those serving, and workers at Camp Lejeune were exposed to highly toxic chemicals in the water supply for three decades.
 The military families used the water for drinking, cooking, bathing, and washing clothes.
-The Marine Corps identified high levels of volatile organic compounds (VOCs), Perchloroethylene (PCE), Trichloroethylene (TCE), and vinyl chloride, in primary water treatment facilities that supplied water to Camp Lejeune.
+The Marine Corps identified high levels of volatile organic compounds (VOCs), Perchloroethylene (PCE), Trichloroethylene (TCE), and vinyl chloride in the primary water treatment facilities that supplied water to Camp Lejeune.
 For decades, housing units on the base received their drinking water from these affected plants.

 However, injuries are not limited to only cancer.
 TCE and PCE are associated with other serious injuries such as:

 Over 800 Camp Lejeune water contamination lawsuits were consolidated into a multidistrict litigation (MDL).
 In December 2016, a federal judge dismissed these cases under North Carolina’s 10-year statute of repose.
-This statute prohibits filing a tort suit more than ten years after the defendant’s last act.
+This statute prohibits filing a case more than ten years after the defendant’s last act.

 Some residents claim that military officials knew of the base’s contaminated water but failed to respond.
-In 1980 the EPA’s new regulation required the military to perform water testing.
+In 1980, the EPA’s new regulation required the military to perform water testing.
 After testing, the U.S. Army Environmental Hygiene Agency reported to the U.S. Marine Corps that the water contained alarming levels of chemical solvents, but the Marine Corps took no action.
 Grainger Laboratories further tested the water supply at the base in 1982.
-Grainger scientists advised the U.S. Marine Corps of the dangerous quantity of TCE and PCE found in the water.
-Despite these results, the U.S. Marine Corps submitted a report to the EPA that stated there were no contamination issues at Camp Lejeune.
-In 1984 the U.S. Marine Corps agreed to shut down contaminated wells after a new laboratory report found benzine in the water in addition to TCE and PCE.
+Grainger scientists advised the U.S. Marine Corps of the dangerous quantities of TCE and PCE found in the water.
+Despite these results, the U.S. Marine Corps submitted a report to the EPA stating there were no contamination issues at Camp Lejeune.
+In 1984, the U.S. Marine Corps agreed to shut down contaminated wells after a new laboratory report found benzine in the water in addition to TCE and PCE.

 If you or someone you know developed adverse health effects due to the toxic water at Camp Lejeune between 1953 and 1987, you may recover compensation for any or all of the following: